Sandwich, Kent: Culture

 The town's connection with the food item of the same name is that John Montagu, 4th Earl of Sandwich, who lived in the 18th century, allegedly invented it.
 As the story goes, he was an avid gambler, and since he often did not have time to sit for a meal due to his gambling habits, he would order his valet to bring him meat tucked between two pieces of bread.
 Because Montagu was the Earl of Sandwich, others began to order "the same as Sandwich!"
 However, the exact circumstances of the invention are still the subject of debate.
 A rumour in a contemporary travel book called Tour to London by Pierre Jean Grosley (although not confirmed) formed the popular myth that bread and meat sustained Lord Sandwich at the gambling table.
 An alternative suggestion by Sandwich's biographer, N. A. M. Rodger, is that due to Sandwich's commitments to the navy, to politics and the arts, the first sandwich is more likely to have been consumed at his desk, a practice perpetuated in offices ever since.

 Sandwich Festival

-The town of Sandwich has an annual festival period towards the end of August when a number of events are staged.
-During Sandwich festivals of the past there have been European markets, motorcycle meets, an illuminated boat parade or dressed ship parade on The Quay, a street Barn Dance, various concerts (both classical and modern pop/rock), Simultaneous Chess Tournament with Grand Master John Emms and a vintage Car Show.
+The town of Sandwich has an annual festival period towards the end of August, when a number of events are staged.
+During Sandwich festivals of the past there have been European markets, motorcycle meets, an illuminated boat parade or dressed ship parade on The Quay, a street barn dance, various concerts (both classical and modern pop/rock), a Simultaneous Chess Tournament with Grand Master John Emms and a vintage car show.
 The festival usually lasts for eight days.